Blqtent/jackc/README.md

 	}

 	constructor MyCallback new() {
-		// the compiler assign the callback method to an
+		// the compiler automatically assigns the callback method to the
-		// hidden field (big enough to contain a subroutine pointer)
-		// of the class
+		// callback field of the object
 		return this;
 	}

+	method void dispose() {
+		do Memory.deAlloc(this);
+		return;
+	}

 	method int invoke(int a, int b) {
-		return callback(a, b); // the magic is here
+		return callback(a, b); // the magic is here.
 				       // it calls the callback referred
-				       // by a field in the `this` reference
+				       // by the callback field in
+				       // the `this` reference
 	}
 }
 ```

 ```
 class MyOtherCallback {
-	method int callback(int a, int b) {
-		return 0;
-	}
+	field int callback;
 	constructor MyOtherCallback new() {
 		return this;
 	}
+	method int callback(int a, int b) {
+		return 0; // do nothing
+	}
-	// we dont need the invoke method since we never use it in this class }
+	// we dont need the invoke and dispose methods since we
+	// never use them in this class
+}
 ```